Countly/countly-sdk-documentation/web/next.md

 <p>
 While it can be cumbersome for a customer to fill a survey, a quick alternative to get user feedback is to get rating.
-You can do that easily in Countly with built-in rating widgets or you can integrate its features to your own custom UI to get those sweet ratings.
+You can do that easily in Countly with built-in rating widgets or you can integrate its features to your own custom UI to get user ratings.
 </p>
 <h3>Rating widget</h3>
 <p>